psychlone77/Nano-Processor-Design/README.md

 # Nano-Processor-Design
-all vhdl files and optional screenshots of simulations
+All vhdl files and optional screenshots of simulations

+Program ROM - DONE ✅